Bern4rdR/DiscordBot/README.md

 Note that discord.py works with **Python 3.5+**.

 For the requests package, type `pip instal requests` into your command prompt.

+To create your own bot, first you need to create an application in the

 ### Issue tracker